 Depending on the situation, it may be worth getting an opinion from professional cleaners about different methods and products you could try.
 You could also speak to a pest extermination company, just in case the issues are being caused by other pests instead of just dust mites.

-Of course, if you or your family members are still experience severe symptoms, you should contact your healthcare professional.
+Of course, if you or your family members are still experiencing severe symptoms, you should contact your healthcare professional.
 This will ensure you are not at risk of anaphylaxis.

 Dust mites are gross, and they can cause annoying symptoms, but they’re not normally harmful to humans.
 In most cases, we find that duct maintenance, air filtration, and a deep clean of your house will quickly get the situation under control.
 Talk to your HVAC experts if you have any questions.